beejjorgensen/cs344_curriculum/week06/project-6.md

 Printing the list of blocks should be accomplished with this code.
 It assumes `head` is the name of the start of the list, and is global.

+You should copy this into your code.
+If your `head` isn't global, just add it as a parameter.

 ```
 void print_data(void)
 {